As readership of paper publications has declined, paper production has shifted to serve the growing market in online sales and associated shipping.

 Professor Charles T. Driscoll

-Department of Civil and Environmental Engineering, Syracuse University
+Department of Civil and Environmental Engineering, College of Engineering and Computer Science, Syracuse University

 Charles T. Driscoll is a Distinguished and University Professor at Syracuse University.
 He received his BS from the University of Maine and MS and PhD from Cornell.
 Driscoll’s research addresses the effects of disturbance on forest, freshwater and marine ecosystems, including air pollution (acid and mercury deposition), land-use, and climate change.
 Driscoll has testified at Congressional and state legislative committee hearings, and served on many local, national and international committees.
 He is a member of the National Academy of Engineering.